diyasen2021/RNA-seq-course-introduction/Lessons/lesson2.md

 ### 6.3 Adapter content panel

 This panel overlays adapter content curves for all 12 samples.
-In TCGA data you may see:
+You may see:
 - Low-level adapter content (1–5%) → trim as standard practice
 - Higher adapter content (5–15%) in some samples → those samples had shorter inserts
+- For more information about adapters - https://www.ecseq.com/support/ngs/trimming-adapter-sequences-is-it-necessary

 ### 6.4 Per-sample status summary